skovaka/UNCALLED/README.md

 ## Limitations

-UNCALLED has not been tested on large (> ~100Mb) or highly repetetive references. `uncalled index` may take up large amounts of memory or crash on such references.
+UNCALLED has not been tested on large (> ~100Mb) or highly repetitive references. `uncalled index` may take up large amounts of memory or crash on such references.

 Currently only reads sequenced with r9.4 chemistry are supported.